martintajur/node-mysql-activerecord/README.md

 [empty_table()](#empty_table)     | DELETE        | &#x2713; | &#x2713; |        |        |          |

 ### What are "Execution Methods"??
 Execution methods are the end-of-chain methods in the QueryBuilder library.
 Once these methods are called, all the chainable methods you've called up until this point will be compiled into a query string and sent to the driver's `query()` method.
 At this point, the QueryBuilder will be reset and ready to build a new query.
 The database driver will respond with results depending on the type of query being executed or with an error message.
-Both (if provided) will be supplied to the callback function.

 ### Handling Error Messages and Results

+#### Callback Style
 The final parameter of every execution method will be a callback function.
+If a callback is supplied to that final parameter, a Promise object *WILL NOT* be returned.

-For `single` connection setups, the parameters for the callback are in the `node.js` standard `(err, response)` format.
+The parameters for the callback are in the `node.js` standard `(err, response)` format.
 If the driver throws an error, a JavaScript `Standard Error` object will be passed into the `err` parameter.
 The `response` parameter can be supplied with an array of result rows (`.get()` & `.get_where()`), an integer (`.count()`), or a response object containing rows effected, last insert id, etc... in any other scenario.

+#### Promise Style
+If a callback function is not supplied to the final parameter of execution methods, a Promise will be returned.
+If the driver throws an error a JavaScript `Standard Error` object will be sent to the the Promise's `reject` callback parameter.
+The `response` will be sent to the Promise's `resolve` callback parameter.
+The `response` can be an array of result rows (`.get()` & `.get_where()`), an integer (`.count()`), or a response object containing rows effected, last insert id, etc... in any other scenario.

+Obviously, `async/await` is supported through this style.

 ### Response Format Examples